School Council 2025-26

 Every half term the school council meetings are based on different themes which are closely linked to the school assembly themes, British values links, the UNCRC and support the children’s social, moral, spiritual and cultural development.

-The school councillors support their classes to learn about current issues in the news.
-During school council meetings they share a topical news story and debate relevant, real issues and then lead these discussions with their own class.
+The school councillors support their classes to learn about these current issues in the news and, during our school council meetings, they feedback the thoughts and feelings of their classes.

 Spring 2